NGT forms committee to frame policy to protect submerging islands in India

 Even if the contractor were to be appointed, it is evident that IIG is unwilling to part with any land and the National Highways and Infrastructure Development Corporation Ltd is of the opinion that it is not possible to change the alignment at this stage to avoid any land being taken from the observatory of IIG.
 Thus, in effect, even if the contractor were to be appointed, till IIG relents, work under package I cannot be undertaken, noted the HC.

-As far as the other packages are concerned, there are many other problems with the landowners and though some work in the undisputed areas has been carried on, it does not appear that any of the packages is ready for work being taken up or the requisite work being delivered, the order added.
+As far as the other packages are concerned, there are many other problems with the landowners and though some work in the undisputed areas has been carried out, it does not appear that any of the packages are ready for work being taken up or the requisite work being delivered, the order added.
 (India Environment Portal)

 This is a roundup of important policy matters from July 1 - July 15, 2023.